asu-bridge93/portfolio_1/README.md

 ```

 ### 5. Test the API
-Open your browser and navigate to [Swagger UI](http://localhost:8000/docs) to explore and test the API endpoints interactively.
+Open your browser and navigate to Swagger UI: http://localhost:8000/docs to explore and test the API endpoints interactively.

 ## Features
 - **Machine Learning Model**: Train and deploy a model for inference.